Back to top

 • Payment operations of insolvency administrators, bailiffs and in connection with the auction security in a special account.

-The debit transactions from the business account of the enterprenur to his personal account, if they are kept in one bank, will not apply the transaction tax.
+The debit transactions from the business account of the enterprenur to his personal account, if they are kept in one bank, does not apply the transaction tax.

-No, it will not, as long as the accounts are held with the same bank, no tax applies to transfers within the same client's accounts.
+No, it is not, as long as the accounts are held with the same bank, no tax applies to transfers within the same client's accounts.

 Transactions made in the accounts of apartment owners and non-residential premises are not subject to tax.